Homebrew/homebrew-core/CONTRIBUTING.md

 brew audit --strict foo
 ```

-After testing, if you would like to force the corresponding bottles to be
+After testing, if you think it is needed to force the corresponding bottles to be
 rebuilt and redistributed, add a line of the form `revision 1` to the formula,
 or add 1 to the revision number already present.